jamiemkass/ENMeval/README.md

 NOTES:

-1. The vignette is not included in the CRAN version of the package due to file size constraints, but is [available](https://github.com/jamiemkass/ENMeval/blob/master/vignettes/ENMeval-2.0.0-Vignette.html.zip) from this Github repository.
+1. The vignette is not included in the CRAN version of the package due to file size constraints, but is [available](https://jamiemkass.github.io/ENMeval/articles/ENMeval-2.0.0-vignette.html) on the package's Github Pages website.

 2. Please make sure to use the most recent version of [maxent.jar](https://biodiversityinformatics.amnh.org/open_source/maxent/) (currently 3.4.4), as recent bug fixes were made.